Northern Kentucky Norse: Softball

+The Norse softball began in 1985 and is currently coached by Brittany Duncan-Houghland, the sixth coach in program history.
+Following former head coach Kathryn Gleason who is the losingest coach in NKU history.
+Gleason took the Norse to their first NCAA Tournament with a dismal record of 23–32 and being swept in the Tennessee Regionals.
+Gleason compiled a 207–262–1 (.440) record as her time as a head coach at UMass (74–74–1) and NKU (133–188) The team holds an overall record of 621–445–1 (.583).

 Spirit squad

 In 2006, the Norse cheerleading squad won the Universal Cheerleading Association's national title in the small unit coed category of competition, and also won the national title again in 2007 and 2009.

 In 2011, The Norse Dance Team placed in the Universal Dance Association's national competition in the open hip hop category.

+The Northern Kentucky University (NKU) Norse Cheerleading program has won several national championships and achieved high rankings at the Universal Cheerleaders Association (UCA) National Collegiate Cheerleading Competition.

+Here is a summary of their national titles and notable finishes: